 Maybe you’ve been reading about this tangle of letters – MTHFR – that the health world seems to be caught up in lately.
 Maybe you’ve been wondering what it’s all about.
 Well, the MTHFR gene contains DNA instructions for your body to produce an enzyme called, wait for it: MTHFR.
 If you want the long name, the enzyme is technically called methylenetetrahydrofolate reductase.
 There is a lot of fear and misinformation going on about the MTHFR gene mutation in the big wide web, so it can be hard to know whether or not this is anything you should worry about.
-MTHFR is not a health disaster to be feared, but it is something that is worth exploring.
+MTHFR is not a health disaster to be feared, but it is something that many people are exploring.
 Let’s get to it!

 What is the MTHFR enzyme?

 This enzyme turns normal run-of-the-mill food folate (vitamin B9) into 5-Methyltetrahydrofolate (5MTHF) which is the “activated” form of folate that your cells actually use in their daily activities.

 The folic acid that you take in supplements and the folate in your leafy greens is completely useless to you unless MTHFR activates it.
 So if you have a dysfunctional MTHFR enzyme, you can be left with a functional folate deficiency all the time.

 Your blood folate levels might look fine, because the synthetic folic acid you eat builds up in your blood.
 But it cannot be used.
 This happens to anyone who consumes too much folic acid, but it happens much more if you have the mutated gene because the MTHFR enzyme doesn’t work as well if you have the MTHFR gene mutation.
 The mutated enzyme does still work a bit, but in most circumstances it doesn’t do the job well enough to supply adequate active folate to the cells and clear synthetic folic acid from the blood.